 So, without further ado, here are the best ways to get that side hustle going in 2019.
 No BS surveys, no secret shopping for $2 checks, no guinea pigging yourself to mad scientists, just straight, legit ways to make extra money.

-Ranked by potential to go digital and scalability (because turning your side gig into your FT money maker is the dream), here we go…
+Ranked by their potential to go digital and their scalability (because turning your side gig into your FT money-maker is the dream), here we go…

 47. Teach yoga

 You can’t go anywhere without running into Lululemon wearing green tea drinkers talking about their auras.